Cohousing: Growth

 Cohousing communities are part of the cooperative economy in the United States and are predicted to expand rapidly in the next few decades as individuals and families seek to live more sustainably, and in community with neighbors.
 Since the Muir Commons in Davis, California was completed in 1991, more than 160 communities have been established in 25 states plus the District of Columbia, with more than 125 in process.
 Most cohousing communities are intergenerational with both children and elders; in recent years, senior cohousing focused on older adult needs have grown.
 These communities are often environmentally friendly and socially sustainable.

 Hundreds of cohousing communities exist in Denmark and other countries in northern Europe.
-In Canada, there are 17 completed communities, and approximately 42 in the forming, development, or construction phase (see The Canadian Cohousing Network).
+In Canada, there are 17 completed communities, and approximately 42 in the forming, development, or construction phase.
 There are more than 300 cohousing communities in the Netherlands (73 mixed-generation and 231 senior cohousing), with about 60 others in planning or construction phases.

 There are also communities in Australia, the United Kingdom, New Zealand and other parts of the world.

 Cohousing started to develop in the UK at the end of the 1990s.
 The movement has gradually built up momentum and there are now 14 purpose built cohousing communities.
 A further 40+ cohousing groups are developing projects and new groups are forming all the time.
 Cohousing communities in the UK range from around eight households to the largest so far around 50 households.
 Most communities are mixed communities with single people, couples and families but there is a growing number that are specialist - for people over 50, women or LGBT+ communities.
 The communities themselves range from new developments built to modern eco standards to conversions of everything from farms to Jacobean mansions to former hospital buildings and are in urban, rural and semi- rural locations.

 One of the prominent voices for cohousing in the United States is Grace Kim, a principal of Schemata Workshop architectural firm in Seattle, a founder of Capitol Hill Urban Cohousing in Seattle, and a boardmember of the US Cohousing Association.
 For Kim, cohousing provides a possible solution to the worldwide problems of loneliness and isolation, through the intentionality of people to live collaboratively.
 Kim spoke in Vancouver at an April 2017 TED talk on the topic of cohousing, asserting that cohousing can make us happier via an intentionality on relationships that births communitas—the spirit of community.